Part of the Speed audit

 What does render-blocking mean?

-A render-blocking resource prevents the browser from showing any content until it finishes downloading.
-CSS stylesheets in the head are render-blocking by default.
+A render-blocking file stops the browser from showing any content until it loads.
+CSS in the head is render-blocking by default.
 The browser waits for all of them before painting the page.

 How many stylesheets are too many?

 SiteCurl flags pages with more than 3 render-blocking stylesheets.
 This does not mean 3 is ideal.
 Fewer is better.
-One combined stylesheet is optimal for most sites.
+One file is best for most sites.

 Will combining CSS files break my site?